-An affordable device that's optimized for streaming 4K Ultra HD content.
+An affordable unit that's optimized for 4K Ultra HD content.
 Features voice controls and supports Dolby Atmos.
-Hundreds of thousands of streaming apps.
-Also controls smart home devices.
+Hundreds of thousands of apps.
+Also controls smart home products.
 Offers a quick setup.

-If you don't own a 4K TV, this is not the streaming device for you.
+If you don't own a 4K TV, this is not the product for you.

-Very simple device to learn and use, and at a reasonable price.
+Very simple unit to learn and use, and at a reasonable price.
 The Google Assistant feature offers helpful voice commands.
 Supports Netflix, Prime Video, HBO Max, Peacock, and others.
-The device is plug-and-play.
+Plug-and-play.

 Users may experience occasional lag when switching between apps.

 It supports every AV format there is, including Dolby Vision, 4K HDR, Dolby TrueHD, and DTS Master Audio.
-Device has two USB 3.0 ports for storage expansion, USB cameras, controllers, and more.
+Has two USB 3.0 ports for storage expansion, USB cameras, controllers, and more.

-No support for Apple TV+ streaming service.
+No support for Apple TV+ service.
 Many features require a Google account.

 Super simple to set up, and includes both Dolby Vision and Dolby Atmos to deliver truly cinematic experiences.
-AirPlay capability allows you to stream music, videos, games, and just about anything from any Apple device.
+AirPlay capability allows you to stream music, videos, games, and just about anything from Apple.
 Also works as a HomeKit hub.

 Pricier than other options.